kjiwa/ec2client/README.md

 # ec2client.sh

-Connect to EC2 instances by environment tag using SSH or AWS Systems Manager (SSM).
+Connect to EC2 instances by tag key-value pair using SSH or AWS Systems Manager (SSM).

 ## Requirements